-They had already taken over the company before incorporating it, and built a new building across the street from Dixie’s first location, which was announced on September 30, 1906, with A. G. Gibson getting the contract to erect the building in sixty days.(8) The new plant starts operations on December 10, 1906.(8) The odd thing is that the only people mentioned in connection with the company are James F. Tarwater, a capitalist from Rockwood Tennessee, Jack Tarwater, Jerry Haggard, and a Mr. Harnard, also of Rockwood, Tenn., who will be in charge of the soon to be constructed Norton Coca-Cola Bottling Company, where the old bottling equipment from the old Dixie Bottling building will be sent after it is replaced by the new equipment.(8) From the city directories of 1905-06 a Carl Mee is listed as manager of “Bristol Coca-Cola Bottling Works”.(1) Both Dixie Bottling Works and Bristol Coca Cola Bottling Works are listed separately, but at the same address.(1) Carl Mee according to my research is actually another person from Rockwood, Tennessee, who has been hired by Tarwater to manage the bottling plant.
-Sewell Howard and James F. Tarwater own part of the Coca-Cola Bottling Works of Rockwood, Tenn. and apparently have put up the money for these two bottling plants as well.
-By August 1913 Jack Tarwater is manager of the Coca-Cola Bottling Company in Rockwood, Tennessee.
+They built a new building across the street from Dixie's first location, which was announced on September 30, 1906, with A. G. Gibson getting the contract to erect the building in sixty days.(8) The new plant starts operations on December 10, 1906.(8) The old bottling equipment from the original plant would be moved to Norton, VA where the Norton Coca-Cola Bottling Company would start in 1907 with a Mr. Harnard, also of Rockwood, Tenn., in charge.(8) From the city directories of 1905-06 a Carl Mee is listed as manager of "Bristol Coca-Cola Bottling Works" with both Dixie Bottling Works and Bristol Coca Cola Bottling Works listed separately but sharing the same address.(1) Carl Mee according to my research is actually another person from Rockwood, Tennessee, and may have worked with Walter Howard, one of Sewell's sons in a dry goods store there.
+Walter would eventually be associated with the Coca-Cola Bottling Works of Rockwood.

-Bristol's association with Coca Cola would actually be established earlier by M. H. Rush when he negotiated with a "Knoxville concern to ship bottled Coca-Cola to Bristol, which he distributed in the territory on a small scale."(3), this Knoxville concern was Roddy Manufacturing of Knoxville, TN.
-Roddy implies that they were shipping Coca-Cola by the Southern Railway lines to Bristol, VA as early as 1902, and reveals that they were "… shipping Coca-Cola to Bristol through 1904 and into 1905, but since we did not or could not put a bottling plant in Bristol, The territory was taken over by Carl Jones who built the Bristol Plant."(5) Actually it wasn't until 1907 that half of the existing Coca-Cola bottling company was bought by Carl A. Jones, and the rest was purchased eighteen months later.(3) So by some point in 1909 Carl A. Jones would own the whole of Bristol Cola-Cola Bottling Works.
+Speaking of Milton H. Rush it appears that he was the man who introduced Coca-Cola to Bristol when he negotiated with a "Knoxville concern to ship bottled Coca-Cola to Bristol, which he distributed in the territory on a small scale."(3), this Knoxville concern was Roddy Manufacturing of Knoxville, TN.
+Pat Roddy Jr. implies that they were shipping Coca-Cola by the Southern Railway lines to Bristol, VA as early as 1902, and reveals that they were "…shipping Coca-Cola to Bristol through 1904 and into 1905, but since we did not or could not put a bottling plant in Bristol, the territory was taken over by Carl Jones who built the Bristol Plant."(5) Actually it wasn't until 1907 that half of the existing Coca-Cola bottling company was bought by Carl A. Jones, and the rest was purchased eighteen months later.(3) Carl A. Jones was working at Dominion National Bank until 1908 when he resigned to join Dixie Coca-Cola,(8) so he didn't build the plant as Pat Roddy Jr. remembers which shows the flaws of relying on antidotal evidence.
+That being said by 1909 Carl Jones owns the Dixie Bottling Works.

 Yes this thicket was once the home of Dixie Bottling Works from it's opening until around 1906.

-From around 1906 until their move in 1911, this was the second location of the Dixie Bottling Works you can see the side of the original building on the left.
+Dixie Bottling Works plant 1906 till 1911.
+This was the second location of the Dixie Bottling Works you can see the side of the original building on the left.

 The same location as it exists today